Maikxx/frontend-data/docs/PROCESS.md

 [Last projects visualization](https://beta.observablehq.com/@maikxx/division-of-books-per-language-at-the-oba) was not very exciting, so I am trying to make it exciting this time.

 ### Day 2

+Today I spend a lot of time in transforming the data to be a certain format for an example that I found.
+I also thought about the variables I wanted to use, the concept on it's whole and how it would work out.

 **Variables required**